UBC ATSC 303 - Methods in Atmospheric Science

 Covers all learning goals (lectures, labs, readings, HW) from weeks 1 - 4.
 (Does not cover Pressure.)

-Exam procedure: Individual exam (30 minutes) and group exam (15 minutes).
-Closed-book, but 1 crib sheet allowed.
+Exam procedure: Individual exam (30 minutes), then after a 5 minute break, the group exam (15 minutes).
+Fully open book.
 We will provide additional sheets with eqs. (see example from previous exams).

 By the end of this period, you should be able to demonstrate for the sensors and methods covered so far: